AnnaPicha/PEANUT/README.md

 ### Challenges

-I am not sure if the use of attention layers and / or multi-scale edge MLPs is very costly.
+I am not sure if the use of attention layers and / or multi-scale edge MLPs are very costly.
 Also, I am not sure what the profit is.
-I do want to try using both of them to give neir neighbors a higher influence on the central atoms.
+I do want to try using both of them to give near neighbors a higher relevance to the central atoms.
 But if this does not help a lot or is too costly, I might remove these parts.

 #### Sketch for attention layer part
 ```bash